tranquilit/WAPT-Documentation/source/wapt-usage/wapt-console-detail.rst

 Software inventory tab
 ++++++++++++++++++++++

-Common informations displayed in the :guilabel:`Sofware inventory` tab are:
+Common information displayed in the :guilabel:`Sofware inventory` tab is:

 * :guilabel:`maker`